rxxciobanu/InvictusLabs/README.md

 In order to build the graph model, the **Data Aggregator Engine** will fetch as input what *On-chain* and *Off-Chain* data modules offer, offering as output a tuple under the form *(Entity, Relationship, Entity)*.
 The on-chain data is more structured, by connecting wallets/pools as entities  and transactions (with their corresponding numerical values) as relationships.
+For the off-chain data (such as reports, balance sheets, etc), we will make use of both a domain expert and a text-to-entity approach, by identifying entities and relationships.

-In order to do that, we need to quantify the relationships between entities.
+We need to quantify the relationships between entities.
 Hence, every edge in the knowledge graph will have a numerical value that will tell how dependent an entity is on another entity.
 As an example, imagine you have Alameda who took out a huge loan from FTX - hence, entity 'Alameda' and 'FTX' will be connected by edge 'TookLoan'.
 In other words, not all relationships matter in terms of importance.
 What influence their importance is the impact on a risk metric.

 In order to quantify the relationships in terms of risk, one will make use of a Bayesian network.